Khanon/technest-test/web-application/src/assets/README.md

 ## What is it?

-It is a test designed for Technest Senior job position, started on 04/09/2020 and fionished on 06/09/2020.
+It is a test designed for Technest Senior job position, started on 04/09/2020 and finished on 06/09/2020.

 This test follows the instructions of attached PDF senior-test.pdf.